-In our earlier post (How To Enjoy Your Travel – Our Five P’s), we articulated that planning and preparations are critical.
+We wrote earlier (How To Enjoy Your Travel – Our Five P’s) about the importance of planning and preparation before you travel.
 One way of addressing this is to refer to some of the best travel guide books.
 They vary in format, content, quality and the purpose they serve.

 Product: The Travel Book: A Journey Through Every Country in the World